-Elsadig Elsheikh is a researcher and project manager of the global justice program at the Haas Institute for a Fair and Inclusive Society, where he oversees the build-up of the Institute's network and the global justice program.
+Elsadig Elsheikh is a researcher and project director of the global justice project at the Haas Institute for a Fair and Inclusive Society, where he oversees the build-up of the Institute's network and the global justice program.

 Prior joining the Haas Institute, Elsadig directed the global justice program of the Kirwan Institute for the Study of Race and Ethnicity at the Ohio State University, where he also served as an associate editor of the Institute’s journal Race/Ethnicity: Multidisciplinary in Global Contexts.
 Before that, he worked with various international grassroots and advocacy organizations on issues of internal displaced persons, indigenous population, human rights, immigration, social mobilization, and environmental and social justice in Sudan, Greece, Colombia, and the United States.